gchq/stroom-content/source/template-pipelines/README.md

 ## Event Data (XML)

 Inherits from Event Data Base, adding a Data Splitter parser in front of it.
 This pipeline can be used as a template for pipelines processing text format data (e.g. Apache logs) into event-logging format XML.
 Pipelines inheriting from this will need to supply as a minimum a Text Converter to convert the text into XML, an XSLT translation to convert this XML into event-logging form and an XSLT translation to decorate the event-logging XML with any additional data (e.g. IP -> hostname lookups).

+## Event Data Split (JSON)

+This pipeline can be used as a template for pipelines processing JSON format data into event-logging format XML where the events can be split in half for storage in different streamAppender event feeds.
+Typically this is used to break event data into one stream that should be held for a different time period to that of another.
+For example, all user attributed events could go to one output stream held for 7 years and all others could go to another output stream that could be held for say 1 year.
+Pipelines inheriting from this will need to supply as a mimumum a JSON Parser (`jsonParser`) to convert JSON fragments into XML, one or more XSLT translations (`preTranslationFilter`, `initialTranslationFilter`) to convert this XML into event-logging form and then two XSLT translations (`translationFilterA`, `translationFilterB`) to split the event-logging XML form into differing sub-pipelines than can individually decorate then store the events in a given event feed.

+## Event Data Split (Text)

+This pipeline can be used as a template for pipelines processing text format data (e.g. Apache logs) into event-logging format XML where the events can be split in half for storage in different streamAppender event feeds.
+Typically this is used to break event data into one stream that should be held for a different time period to that of another.
+For example, all user attributed events could go to one output stream held for 7 years and all others could go to another output stream that could be held for say 1 year.
+Pipelines inheriting from this will need to supply as a mimumum a Text Converter (`dsParser`) to convert text into XML, one or more XSLT translations (`preTranslationFilter`, `initialTranslationFilter`) to convert this XML into event-logging form and then two XSLT translations (`translationFilterA`, `translationFilterB`) to split the event-logging XML form into differing sub-pipelines than can individually decorate then store the events in a given event feed.

+## Event Data Split (XML)

+This pipeline can be used as a template for pipelines processing text format data (e.g. Apache logs) into event-logging format XML where the events can be split in half for storage in different streamAppender event feeds.
+Typically this is used to break event data into one stream that should be held for a different time period to that of another.
+For example, all user attributed events could go to one output stream held for 7 years and all others could go to another output stream that could be held for say 1 year.
+Pipelines inheriting from this will need to supply as a mimumum a XML Fragment parser (`xmlFragmentParser`),  one or more XSLT translations (`preTranslationFilter`, `initialTranslationFilter`) to convert this XML into event-logging form and then two XSLT translations (`translationFilterA`, `translationFilterB`) to split the event-logging XML form into differing sub-pipelines than can individually decorate then store the events in a given event feed.

 ## Indexing